blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 >**Note**
 >
-> To automatically calculate legality of keeping a particular data, Systems MUST track events such as Data Capture, End of Contract, Account Deletion
+> To automatically calculate legality of keeping a particular data, Systems MUST track events such as Data Capture, End of Contract / Account Deletion

 ### Exposing Privacy Request API